 - You can make use of embedded spell check features of certain CRM software.

-- For a specified set of values, you can use predefined drop down lists to enter values so that the operator does not enter the wrong values.
+- For a specified set of values, you can use the predefined drop-down lists to enter values so that the operator does not enter the wrong values.

 3. Merge Duplicate Records